mypin99/plpfinal_project/README.md

 - **Twitter:** [Twitter Profile](https://x.com/deckoruzze)
 - **LinkedIn:** [LinkedIn Profile](https://linkedin.com/in/derick-ogutu-636065202)

 Thank you for using STUDYROOM!
-We hope it enhances your learning experience.
+I hope it enhances your learning experience.